|

 Frank J. Tipler, The

-Anthropic Cosmological Principle ).
+Anthropic Cosmological Principle).

-This idea springs from an observation about the universe's fundamental
+The principle springs from an observation about the universe's fundamental

 physical constants, which include the strengths of the strong and